 When I used to visit Amsterdam as a tourist, I always noticed the striking architecture of the NEMO building but never stopped in to see it.
 Designed by globally recognized architect Renzo Piano, the structure is reminiscent of a ship, fitting perfectly with Amsterdam’s maritime history.
 The museum stands out as an icon amidst buildings in the cityscape with its copper-green exterior and unique shape.

-The exterior space surrounding NEMO Science Museum further enhances its appeal.
-The building sits atop the IJ Tunnel, both seamlessly integrating with the urban environment and providing a unique landmark.
+The exterior space surrounding the NEMO Science Museum further enhances its appeal.
+The building sits atop the IJ Tunnel, seamlessly integrating with the urban environment and providing a unique landmark.
 A range of open spaces, benches, and walking paths enable visitors like me to take a break and soak in the atmosphere before or after delving into the museum’s exhibits.